Ika1009/Web-History-Chrome-Extension/README.md

 - 🚀 **Live Tracking:** Real-time tracking of every website visited.
 - 🔒 **Tamper-Proof:** Even if the browsing data is deleted or cleared, **MomKnows** keeps a full record.
-- 🌐 **Remote Monitoring:** Uses the `api.momknows.co` backend to store and fetch history, allowing parents to monitor from any device.
+- 🌐 **All time History** Get access at all of the browsing history sorted just by clicking a button!
 - ⚙️ **Easy Setup:** Just install the extension and start monitoring.

 ## Installation